GetRecruited

 What a full-ride basketball scholarship actually covers

-At D1, where basketball is a headcount sport, a scholarship is precisely defined by the NCAA.
+At D1, where basketball programs operate under roster limits but continue awarding full rides, a scholarship is precisely defined by the NCAA.
 It covers: tuition and fees, room and board (on-campus), and a cost-of-attendance stipend that covers additional personal expenses (books, transportation, incidentals).
 The cost-of-attendance stipend varies by school and is set by each institution's financial aid office based on their published cost-of-attendance figures.

 What it doesn't automatically cover: summer tuition and housing (if the athlete wants to take summer classes), personal travel home, and certain training-related expenses outside the team's normal budget.
 These are manageable costs for most families, but they're not zero.